 Candidates running for office in the 2021 AANP election will have two opportunities to campaign for the desired position — a campaign flyer and campaign message (described below).
 All instructions must have been followed when submitting campaign materials.

 Violation of the AANP Election Campaign Process and Procedures may result in removal from the ballot or may void that candidate’s election.
 Candidates are responsible for any campaign activity conducted, either directly or indirectly, on behalf of that individual.

 All candidates must comply with the following AANP Election Campaign Process and Procedures.
 In order to be considered for placement on the ballot, candidates must acknowledge that they have read, understand and agree to abide by the campaign process and procedures.
 Failure to do so will prohibit that candidate’s consideration for placement on the ballot.

-No solicitation of votes by candidates will be allowed through any means not directly provided by AANP as outlined in the Election Campaign Process and Procedures.
+No solicitation of votes by candidates will be allowed, except as outlined in the AANP Election Campaign Process and Procedures.

 Candidate activities NOT allowed for campaigning purposes include but are not limited to:

 AANP individual membership must be current as of February 1, 2021, to be eligible to vote for the following positions in the 2021 election:

 If you have questions or need additional information, email Beverly McLemore at email@example.com.